 Hanks Bukowski was unusual in the world of literature, he was unusual in that he never actually wrote anything.
 But he talked about writing, about all the stories and the poems and the books that he was going to write, talked about them constantly, so much that people just started believing in them.
 Then the stories and the poems and the books started appearing, nobody knows how.
-Maybe people believed in them so strongly that they felt compelled to write them for him and get them published, and the belief was so powerful that everyone involved immediately forgot their involvement.
+Maybe people believed so strongly that they were compelled to write and publish them off their own backs, just to relieve the cognitive dissonance.
 Maybe he actually did write them.
 I don't know.
 I can't remember.
 That whole period is a blur.

 It was in 1971 that hard-drinking celebrity postman Charles "Hanks" Bukowski decided to pursue his lifelong dream of becoming a writer.
-However, after weeks of struggle, the dream was still no closer to reality, so he joined the New York Dolls instead, leading to their only hit: a cover of Tommy Steele's Flash, Bang, Whallop!, which they recorded at his repeated insistence.
+However, after weeks of struggle the dream was still no closer to reality, so he joined the New York Dolls instead.
+Their only hit, a cover of Tommy Steele's Flash, Bang, Whallop!, was recorded at his insistence.

-Although he was the sole architect of that brief flirtation with success, Hanks never quite fit in with the Dolls.
+Although he was the architect of their brief success, Hanks never quite fit in with the Dolls.
 No-one really knows anymore how he came to be in the band.
 One thing's for sure, though: with him around, the New York Dolls never ate a dull lunch.
 Hanks had a peculiar gift for sandwiches.
 His creativity and inventiveness were astounding.
 They were real works of art.
 Fucking amazing sandwiches.

 By 1975, the Dolls were over.
 However, Bukowski drew on his experiences with the band for his semi-autobiographical debut novel, Music Industry (1978), which detailed the gritty, blue-collar rock 'n' roll adventures of his fictional alter-ago, Chuck Hankowski.
 It was an immediate bestseller, and was followed by two sequels of sorts in what was to become known as the 'trilogy': Factato (1981) and Bees (1985).